Rhinoplasty Surgery at Profiles: Experience the Difference

 - We stand behind our work.

 Drs.
 Solieman and Litner will do everything possible to make sure that your first nose surgery with us is also your last.
-Our revision rate on our own work is among the lowest you will find anywhere in the world.
-In fact, we are so confident that we can achieve your goals that we can offer you our Profiles guarantee.
+By working together, Drs Litner and Solieman are able to consistently achieve some of the highest success rates anywhere in the world In fact, we are so confident that we can achieve your goals that we can offer you our Profiles guarantee.
 Should we find that a revision would be beneficial, we will do so at no cost to you.
+That means no anesthesia cost, no surgery center cost, no surgeon fees…and that is something you will not find anywhere else in the world.

 - Our results speak for themselves.

-At PROFILES Beverly Hills, Drs.
+Drs.
 Litner and Solieman trained separately with world experts in Rhinoplasty and Revision Rhinoplasty, and their combined years of experience and patient follow-up ensure that your great result will stand the test of time.
-They know what works and what doesn’t, and will only use techniques that produce predictable and stable results for a lifetime.
+They know what works and what doesn’t and will only use techniques that produce predictable and stable results for a lifetime.

 Not only have our doctors published and taught extensively on the latest techniques in Rhinoplasty and Revision Rhinoplasty, they combine that knowledge with the technical skill needed to achieve your goals.
 In fact, they are often the surgeons’ choice for Rhinoplasty referral.

-Located in Los Angeles, California, here at PROFILES Beverly Hills, we treat every Rhinoplasty patient like you are our only patient.
-That means we’ll make sure to listen to you, answer your questions, and arrive at the surgical plan that’s right for you.
+We treat every Rhinoplasty patient like you are our only patient.
+That means we’ll make sure to listen to you, answer your questions, and arrive at the surgical plan that is right for you.
 Then, both surgeons will apply their expertise to make those goals a reality.
-And, we won’t disappear after the procedure.
+And, we do not disappear after the procedure.
 You’ll see our doctors at each and every post-operative visit to make sure that you obtain the result you want.

 Unlike many surgeons, we never take a ‘cookie cutter’ approach to Rhinoplasty.
 Because our surgeons have extensive expertise, they can choose the best tools to fit your situation.
 So, there is no such thing as a ‘Profiles Nose’.
 Instead, we start with your vision for your new nose and adapt our techniques to bring that vision to life.
 The result is a balanced and beautiful nose that completely matches your features.